CERAWEEK-Southeast Asia's growth, energy transition to rely on gas access

 China is expected to continue a major importer of LNG as it reduces its investment in overseas coal and increases its regasification and storage capacity.
 The nation could seek to take equity stakes in LNG production to secure future supply, he said.

-Japan will increase its use of nuclear energy to follow its low emissions strategy and increase energy security, but will remain a major importer of LNG, the study found.
+Japan will increase its use of nuclear energy to follow its low emissions strategy and increase energy security, but will remain a major importer of LNG, he said.

 ANGEA does not see Australia having a lot of room to grow its LNG output, while rising African exports hubs including Mozambique and Angola might require time to expand production.